-So, under the normal ambient condition temperature is low lower than the 10 degree centigrade then only preheat is needed.
+So, under the normal ambient condition if the temperature is low, lower than the 10 degree centigrade then only preheat is needed.
 Otherwise preheating is normally not needed in case of the mild steels.
-Then another aspect is the choice of the filler metal for mild steel, so like when we go in the market and try to look for the kind of mechanical properties being offered by the various electrodes and the fillers.
+Then another aspect is the choice of the filler metal. for mild steel.
+So, like when we go in the market and try to look for the kind of mechanical properties being offered by the various electrodes and the fillers then they mention the mechanical properties of that particular filler or electrode when it is tested for all weld metal.

-Then they mention the mechanical properties of that particular filler or electrode when it is tested for all weld metal.
-So like say all weld properties for a given filler or the electrodes is of the 500 MPA yield strength.
-Ductility is 20% but when the same filler is used for welding of the mild steel then obviously some of the base metal will be mixing up with the filler metal and changing the composition.

-This is called dilution, so intermixing of the fuse based metal with the electrode metal will be leading to the change in composition.
-So, the weld metal properties do not necessarily correspond to the properties of the filler metal or the electrode exactly.
+So, like say all weld metal properties for a given filler or the electrode is of the 500 MPa yield strength ductility is 20% but when the same filler is used for welding of the mild steel Then obviously some of the base metal will be mixing up with the filler metal and changing the composition, this is called dilution.
+So intermixing of the fused base metal with the electrode metal will be leading to the change in composition.
+So the weld metal properties do not necessarily correspond to the properties of the filler filler metal or the electrode exactly.
 But they are normally found lower than the filler metal or electrode properties.

-So this point is to be kept from the design point of view that the weld properties may be poorer than the filler metal or electrode properties written in the package of that filler or the electrodes.
-So, this is the primarily attributed to the dilution change in the composition of the filler metal due to the dilution.
+So, this point is to be kept from the design point of view.

-So, now here it comes to the like how to choose the filler metal normally we by considering the dilution of filler is selected for the various conditions.
-Whether the weld metal will offer the properties same as that of the base metal, that is called matching properties.
-The matching properties and when or matching weld metal, when the weld properties are better than or the yield strength is higher than the base metal.
+that the weld metal properties may be poorer than the filler metal or electrode properties written in the package of that filler or the electrode.
+So this is primarily attributed to the dilution change in the composition of the filler metal due to the dilution.
+So now here it comes to the like how to choose the filler metal. dilution a filler is selected for the various conditions whether the weld metal. will offer the properties same as that of the base metal that is called matching properties.

-Then it is called over matching weld metal, in that case the weld metal will be stronger than the base metal and the heat affected zone.
-So we need to keep in mind and sometimes under matching filler is also filler or electrode is also used intentionally as per the case.
-So if in most of the cases like the mild steel is being welded in heat treated condition like normalized or Q and quenched and tempered condition.
+The matching properties and when or matching weld metal, when the weld metal properties are better than or the yield strength is higher than the base metal then it is called over matching weld metal.
+In that case the weld metal will be stronger than the base metal and the heat affected zone.
+So we need to keep in mind and sometimes under matching. filler is also filler or electrode is also used intentionally as per the case.
+So if in most of the cases like the mild steel is being welded in heat treated condition like normalized or quenched and tempered condition.

-So, heat treated mild steel normally the welded using the matching filler, so that the weld metal properties or similar to that of the base metal.
-Then there is if we choose the weld metal the filler metal which will be offering the properties of which will be greater than the base properties means for over matching fillers.
-There will be higher the contraction strains which will be generated in the weld metal.

-And the, so the residual stress and the strains which will be locked in the weld metal near the heat affected zone.
-So, because of the over matching properties the heat affected zone if it is not soft, if it is not tough then it can lead to the cracking.
-So, when the over matching filler is used the heat affected zone must be soft.
-So, that it can accommodate the associated strains being generated due to the contraction of the weld metal.
+So, heat treated mild steel normally the welded using the matching filler, so that the weld metal properties are similar to that of the base metal.
+Then there is if we choose the weld metal, the filler metal which will be offering the which will be greater than the base metal properties means for overmatching fillers there will be higher the contraction strains which will be generated in the weld metal.
+And so the residual stress and the strains which will be locked in the weld metal near heat affected zone, so because of the overmatching properties the heat affected zone if it is not soft, if it is not tough then it can lead to the cracking.
+So, when the overmatching filler is used the heat affected zone must be soft so that it can accommodate the associated strains being generated due to the contraction of the weld metal.
+So, this matching fillers are mostly used in case of the butt weld joint configuration.